influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ### Cancellation flow

+Update the cancellation workflow.

 ### VS code editor

-Were changes made after support for tasks?
+Were changes made after we added support for tasks?
 ### Telegraf configuration UI

+Update Telegraf configuration in the UI to make it easier to set up and configure Telegraf plugins.
+See how to [use the InfluxDB UI to generate and store new Telegraf plugins](/influxdb/cloud/telegraf-configs/create/#use-the-influxdb-ui).

 ## September 2021